-- 6. If the September 2024 (retained) reception application is refused, the right of appeal will apply. - 7.
-If a parent chooses to delay his/her child's entry until 2024 and apply for the child to join Year 1 (the relative age group) he/she will need to submit an In-Year application within six school-weeks of the place being required.
+- 6. If the September 2025 (retained) reception application is refused, the right of appeal will apply.
+7. If a parent chooses to delay his/her child's entry until 2025 and apply for the child to join Year 1 (the - If a parent chooses to delay his/her child's entry until 2025 and apply for the child to join Year 1 (the relative age group) he/she will need to submit an In-Year application within six school-weeks of the place being required.